MN Child Custody

 Physical Custody includes the daily routines of a child such as the everyday care as well as the living arrangement of the child.
 A parent with physical custody has the right to have their child live with them.

-Usually one parent has sole physical custody while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
+Usually one parent has sole physical custody, while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
+Joint custody, in this case, would involve the child living with both parents.

 Joint Custody is when both parents have an equal say in the upbringing of their child.
-In joint custody, both parents are custodial parents and neither parent is a non-custodial parent, so the child has two custodial parents.
+In joint custody, both parents are custodial parents and neither parent is a non-custodial parent, the child has two custodial parents.
+This is also plainly called joint custody.

 GET OUR MARRIAGE DISSOLUTION QUESTIONNAIRE